Why Catholic?

 3 “For the time will come when men will not tolerate sound doctrine, but with itching ears, they will gather around themselves teachers to suit their own desires.
 4 So they will turn their ears away from the truth and turn aside to myths.”

-The real irony of “Bible alone” is those who claim it heard it from someone else; it is not in the Bible.
-The Bible doesn’t even have a table of content to tell followers what books should be contained in the Bible.
+The real irony of “Bible alone” is that those who claim it heard it from someone else; it is not in the Bible.
+The Bible doesn’t even have a table of contents to tell followers which books should be included.
 The Catholic Church, guided by the Holy Spirit as Christ promised, gave us the Canon.

 Why Catholic The Word

 Catholic comes from the Greek katholikos, the combination of two words: kata- concerning, and holos- whole.
 Thus, concerning the whole.
 According to the Oxford Dictionary of English Etymology, the word catholic comes from a Greek word meaning “regarding the whole,” or more simply, “universal” or “general.”
-Universal comes from two Greek words: uni- one, and vertere- turning.
+Universal derives from two Greek words: uni- (one) and vertere (to turn).
 In other words, a “one turning,” “revolving around one,” or “turned into one.”

 The word church comes from the Greek ecclesia, which means “those called out,” as in those summoned out of the world at large to form a distinct society.
-So the Catholic Church is made up of those called out and gathered into the universal visible society founded by Christ himself.
+The Catholic Church comprises those called out and gathered into the universal, visible society founded by Christ himself.

 The word’s first recorded use is found very early in Christian literature.
-We find the first instance in the writings of St. Ignatius of Antioch, who was a young man during the time of the apostles and the second bishop of Antioch following Peter.
+We find the first instance in the writings of St. Ignatius of Antioch, who was a young man during the apostolic period and the second bishop of Antioch after Peter.
 Ignatius was immersed in the living tradition of the local Church in Antioch, where the believers in Christ were first called Christians (Acts 11:26).
-He was alive early enough to know the apostles and was taught and ordained directly by the apostles.
+He was alive early enough to have known the apostles and was taught and ordained directly by them.

 Within a few short years of the Resurrection, the followers of Jesus began calling themselves “Christians” (Acts 11:26).
 By the end of the first century, the word “catholic”-meaning “universal”-was applied to the Church.